-Atlas' core business is providing insurance for specialty operators in the public automobile insurance space, specifically users of light vehicles moving passengers for a fare.
-This business traditionally included taxi, limousine and para-transit operators.
-Today, it includes other commercially licensed livery operators as well.
+Atlas' core business is providing insurance for specialty operators in the public automobile insurance space, specifically users of light vehicles moving passengers in exchange for compensation.
+This business traditionally included taxi, limousine and paratransit operators.
+Today, it includes other commercially licensed livery operators, including certain drivers under dispatch for TNCs, as well.
 Each of the specialty business lines on which Atlas' strategy is focused is a subset of the approximately \$36.0 billion U.S. Commercial Auto industry segment.